-51. In response to this risk we will review the Partnership's accounting records and obtain evidence to ensure that any significant transactions outside the normal course of business were valid and accounted for correctly.
+51. In response to this risk we will review the Partnership's accounting records and obtain evidence to ensure that any significant transactions outside the normal course of business are valid and accounted for correctly.
 We will adopt data analytics techniques to review and test aspects of this key audit risk.
 We will review the key accounting estimates, judgements and decisions made by management.
-This will include, for example, depreciation rates and asset valuations.
+This will include, for example, depreciation and accruals.

-2. Revenue recognition
+Revenue recognition